flurinduerst/WPDistillery/README.md

 * Twitter: [@flurinduerst](https://twitter.com/flurinduerst)

 ### Contribution
+* Fork it
+* Create your feature branch
+* Commit your changes
+* Push to the branch
+* Create new Pull Request

-Feel free to contact me or add issues/pull-requests.
+Feel free  contact me in any case

 ### License
 WPDistillery is released under an edited version of the MIT License.
 Please see [License](LICENSE.md).